-Astronomy Trail - Norm McCarter, Naturalist, or Astronomy Intern
+Astronomy Trail - Nichole Mendez, Naturalist, or Astronomy Intern

 This is a nighttime elective activity that students must request through their classroom teacher.
 Students will see a short slide show that introduces them to some of the objects visible in the night sky.
 They will then visit the Lyle Christman Observatory and view planets, galaxies, star clusters, and other celestial objects through the 14" telescope.